ISPlatonov/ISPlatonov/README.md

 ## ``> Hello world!``

-Highly motivated student passionate about software development, I am eager to solve complex problems alongside skilled and enthusiastic people.
+C++ Software Engineer with experience in development of high-load systems, such as OS rendering and layout engines, embedded systems for multimedia streaming and processing, etc. I am eager to solve complex problems alongside skilled and enthusiastic people.

-Currently finishing bachelor of Information and Communication Technology, specializing in Computer Systems and Networking, I am excited to learn and deepen my knowledge and skills in the field.
+I am currently finishing my master of Computer Science, specializing in Software Engineering, having a bachelor of Informatics and Computer Engineering, specializing in Computer Systems and Networking.

 ## Interests